LCGirlsWhoCode/LCGirlsWhoCode.github.io/README.md

 # LCGirlsWhoCode.github.io

 This repository is for the LC Girls Who Code website.
-Please do not edit it.